-We issue full access cards to minors on the request and consent of the parent or legal guardian.
-Although the consenting parent or legal guardian is asked to sign the application.
-The card is registered in the child’s name and is considered to be that child’s card by the library. *Minors 16 years of age and older do not need consent from a parent or legal guardian.
+We issue full access cards to minors* on the request and consent of the parent or legal guardian.
+Although the consenting parent or legal guardian is asked to sign the application, the card is registered in the child’s name and is considered to be that child’s card by the library. *Minors 16 years of age and older do not need consent from a parent or legal guardian.

 What you should know about the use of your child’s card:

 - You have agreed to be responsible for any charges on your child’s card.

 - You have agreed that your child can use any library resource including the Internet with the presentation of this card.

 - You may access your child’s records at any time in the library with his/her card or online using your child’s card and password.

 The library issues special “Kids Cards” with limited borrowing privileges.